← Back to Home

 JVM executes Java bytecode, JRE provides the runtime environment, and JDK provides tools to develop Java applications.

 Java architecture consists of JVM, JRE, and JDK.
-JVM executes bytecode and manages memory, JRE includes JVM and libraries to run applications, and JDK includes JRE plus development tools like compiler and debugger to build Java programs.
+The JVM executes bytecode and manages memory.
+The JRE includes the JVM and required libraries to run Java applications.
+The JDK includes the JRE along with development tools such as the compiler and debugger to build Java programs.

 Key Takeaway

-Java’s platform independence is achieved by compiling code into bytecode and executing it on the JVM, while JRE and JDK separate runtime and development responsibilities.
+Java’s platform independence is achieved by compiling source code into bytecode and executing it through the JVM.
+The JRE and JDK clearly separate runtime and development responsibilities, making Java scalable, portable, and suitable for enterprise environments.